If your baseball bat cannot produce the perfect hit, or the pop sound you are getting very low on even hitting it with force, then your bat is dead.

 How much are composite bats?

-Should I buy an expensive, high-quality bat to last longer?
+Does a high-quality bat last longer?

-If you spend more money and purchase an expensive, high-quality bat it will most likely outlast an average one.
+If you spend more money and purchase an expensive, high-quality like BBCOR or Louisville Slugger will likely last more than an average one.